thedzy/macos_app_updater/README.md

 ## Why?

 It can be difficult maintaining software in macOS MDMs.
 This script can ensure that you are only patching when there is a patch to apply and avoid user interruptions.\
 Also avoid having to fetch and package software for the user to install.

 ## Improvements?
-There is a 2ns part to thsi where it gets the file from a regex, but that needs cleaning up before posting

 ## State?